sgtcoolguy/axway-open-docs/content/en/docs/appc/Mobile_Backend_Services/Mobile_Backend_Services_Guide/Search_and_Query_APIs.md

 Mobile Backend Services (MBS) provides APIs for querying and searching for MBS objects.
 The query APIs allow you to perform custom database-style searches, while search APIs perform a full-text search using the MBS search engine.

-The search API is deprecated since Release 1.3.0.
-Applications created before Arrow Cloud Release 1.3.0 can continue to use the deprecated search API, but new applications will need to use the query API with the $text query operator.
+{{% alert title="⚠️ Warning" color="primary" %}}The search API is deprecated since Release 1.3.0.
+Applications created before Arrow Cloud Release 1.3.0 can continue to use the deprecated search API, but new applications will need to use the query API with the $text query operator.{{% /alert %}}

 ## Query API overview